March 31, 2007

 outside Columbus, Mississippi

 Kinda wish we lived here again, sometimes.
 In the country.
 Looks like Sonoma County, but flatter and swampier.
-And more God-people, whom despite yesterday’s rant we think are much preferable to the crackheads and ganglordes of Oakland.
+And more God-people, whom despite yesterday’s rant we think, on the short term anyways, are currently preferable to the crackheads and chaos of Oakland.

-Being a snotty art fag in a one-step-above-state-run nursing home facility in north Mississippi is kind of like being trapped in a short film by a snotty art fag who’s trying to rip off Terry Gilliam but falls a little too short on laughs and a little too heavy on the mercilessly f’ed up parts.
+Being a snotty art weirdo in a one-step-above-state-run nursing home facility in north Mississippi is kind of like being trapped in a short film by a snotty art weirdo who’s trying to rip off Terry Gilliam but falls a little too short on laughs and a little too heavy on the mercilessly f’ed up parts.

 “HEEEELLLLLP!”, the woman down the hallway screams nearly constantly.
 Others in the corridor call for assistance too, strapped as they are into wheelchairs or wearing boxing helmets for the fall-down spells.